nirmalsharmamca/laravel-kafka-php/readme.md

   php artisan kafka:test-consume --consumer-group=test-local --topic=demo-topic --dlq-topic=demo-dlq
 ```

-## You can check handler log message in "storage/logs/laravel.log" file or run the following command in your terminal:
+## You can use KafkaConsumerException during business logic or in handler to send message forcefully in DLQ
 ```
   use Nirmalsharma\LaravelKafkaPhp\Exceptions\KafkaConsumerException;